Alexanderbenit7/turnout-uk/README.md

 # A Topology of Voter Turnout in the United Kingdom

 This repository contains my extended research project, submitted to the University of Manchester for the degree of Master of Science (MSc) in Data Science.
 The study’s objective is to generate a multidimensional map of the political and socioeconomic landscape of electoral participation in the UK.
-Using Topological Data Analysis Ball Mapper (TDABM) algorithm (Dłotko, 2019), I cluster the 650 parliamentary constituencies in a multidimensional space based on their observed characteristics at the 2010, 2015, 2017, and 2019 UK General Elections.
+Using Topological Data Analysis Ball Mapper (TDABM) algorithm (Dłotko, 2019), I clustered the 650 parliamentary constituencies in a multidimensional space based on their observed characteristics for the 2010, 2015, 2017, and 2019 UK General Elections.

 ![alt text](https://github.com/Alexanderbenit7/turnout-uk/blob/master/figs/full_topologies70_continuous.jpg?raw=true)